MiguelGP-13/Projects-RAG/README.md

 105. The conversation you are trying to find do not exist

+106. Conversation with that name alredy exists

+107. Conversation name can't have no dots (.)

+108. Conversation name can't start with a number

 ##  Launch Redis DB:
 docker run -d --name redis-stack -p 6379:6379 -p 8361:8001 -e REDIS_ARGS="--requirepass `password`" redis/redis-stack:latest